 Michael attended the Answers in Genesis Creation College and was trained by Ken Ham and the Answers in Genesis staff to do multi-media presentations on the Creation/Evolution controversy and Apologetics while upholding the authority of the bible from the very first verse.
 He has not only spoken on this topic regionally at churches, schools and colleges but also in Asia and Europe.

 Michael also enjoys sports and what they teach us about life.
 He is a Federation of Outdoor Volleyball Men's Open Sand Doubles Champion and an eight-time Gold Medallist in volleyball for the Badger State Games (Wisconsin's State Olympics).
-Michael has been a high school coach for 31 years.
+Michael has been a high school coach for 32 years.
 He was the Head Varsity Girls' Basketball Coach at Clinton High School (home of the 2003 State Champion Lady Cougars) and was awarded the Rock Valley Conference Coach of the Year in 2017.
+He is currently the JV Girls Basketball coach and Varsity Assistant Softball coach at Parkview High School.
 He is also a certified USA Junior Olympic Girls' 18 and under volleyball coach.

 Michael is an avid reader (he always has a good book going) and shares a love for the outdoors and wildlife with his wife and sons.
 They especially enjoy camping, fishing, and hiking.

 "A ministry that lasts is a ministry that relentlessly perseveres through periods of enormous persecution.
 It is not fickle.
 It does not need the applause of people.
 It rejects being enshrined as a god.
 Authentic ministry delivers the truth of God, no matter how jagged the edges or perilous the threats.
 The ministry of Paul and Barnabas dripped with that kind of determination.
 Does yours?
 Do you want to have a great ministry, or do you just want to be great?" --Chuck Swindoll